chromium/chromium/docs/code_reviews.md

     mechanical CLs associated with their API changes.
 For example,
     //base/OWNERS can set Owners-Override on mechanical CLs associated with
     //base/ API changes.
-  * Chrome Eng Review members can set Owners-Override on any changes to help with cases that cannot be handled by the above groups and expedite CLs when LSC is too heavyweight..
-However, please use one of the above groups before asking Chrome Eng Review members.
+  * Chrome ATLs can set Owners-Override on any changes to help with cases that cannot be handled by the above groups and expedite CLs when LSC is too heavyweight.
+However, please use one of the above groups before asking Chrome ATLs.

 When you need Owners-Override on sheriffing CLs, please reach out to the Active Sheriffs and Release Program Managers first.
 If none of them is